KPMG Director, HR Due Diligence in Chicago, Illinois

 Highly motivated, self-starter, team player, with positive attitude and strong quantitative, communication and relationship-building skills

 Applicants must be currently authorized to work in the United States without the need for visa sponsorship now or in the future

-KPMG offers a comprehensive compensation and benefits package.
-KPMG, an equal opportunity employer/disability/veteran.
+KPMG LLP (the U.S. member firm of KPMG International) offers a comprehensive compensation and benefits package.
+KPMG is an equal opportunity employer.
+All qualified applicants are considered for employment without regard to race, color, creed, religion, age, sex/gender, national origin, ancestry, citizenship status, marital status, sexual orientation, gender identity or expression, disability, physical or mental handicap unrelated to ability, pregnancy, veteran status, unfavorable discharge from military service, genetic information, or other legally protected status.
 KPMG maintains a drug-free workplace.
 KPMG will consider for employment qualified applicants with criminal histories in a manner consistent with the requirements of applicable local, state or federal law (including San Francisco Ordinance number 131192).
 No phone calls or agencies please.